 Ajay Devgn left no stone unturned to ensure his action extravaganza Shivaay is a visual treat.
-Produced, directed and starring the 47-year-old, the Diwali release modeled itself on Lord Shiva’s personality and peculiarities in a contemporary tone.
+Produced, directed and starring the 47-year-old, the Diwali release modelled itself on Lord Shiva’s personality and peculiarities in a contemporary tone.
 The action hero fought hypothermia to shoot on the top of Bulgaria’s Balkan mountains at a temperature as low as minus 19 degrees.

 Here are some other occasions when Bollywood shot in extreme cold.

 Not too long ago, Devgn’s better half Kajol shot in Iceland alongside Shah Rukh Khan for the Gerua number in Rohit Shetty’s much-hyped film, Dilwale.
 Freezing temperatures are a given when you’re in a country called Iceland.
 Here’s what the Fan star had to say about it to us, “Kajol is my friend and I don’t need to praise her like this, but it takes guts to go there and shoot what she shot in that cold place.
 We’ve shot in a lot of cold places, Kajol and I. We’re champions of the cold.
 But the cold there was too much.”

 In Imtiaz Ali’s grim road trip, one sees ample glimpses of incredible, untouched Northern India.
 Alia Bhatt recalls the hardships they faced while filming scenes in Kaza, Himachal Pradesh.
 “It snowing heavily, there was no electricity, no hot water and none of the hotels were open.”

 Vishal Bhardwaj’s critically acclaimed adaptation of William Shakespeare’s Hamlet is predominantly shot in Kashmir during snow season.
 Shooting the striking Bismil song in such conditions was especially challenging for its titular hero Shahid Kapoor.